Chiwere language: Names

-The Iowa tribe refers to their language as Báxoje ich'é or Bah Kho Je (pronounced /sio/).
-The Otoe–Missouria dialect is called Jíwere ich'é (pronounced /sio/).
+The Iowa tribe refers to their language as Báxoje ich'é or Bah Kho Je (pronounced /iow/).
+The Otoe–Missouria dialect is called Jíwere ich'é (pronounced /iow/).
 The spelling Chiwere, used mostly by linguists, derives from the fact that the language has an aspiration distinction rather than a voice distinction (see the phonology section below), so that the unaspirated stops //b̥ d̥ d̥ʒ ɡ̊// are variably voiced /[b d dʒ ɡ]/ or unvoiced /[p t tʃ k]/.
 Although /[tʃ]/ is a valid pronunciation of the first sound of Jiwere ~ Chiwere, it may mislead English speakers into pronouncing it /[tʃʰ]/.

 Similarly, a common folk etymology of Báxoje is "dusty noses", based on the misunderstanding of the first syllable bá as pá, or "nose".
 However, the Iowa Tribe of Oklahoma says that Bah-Kho-Je means "grey snow", due to their winter lodges being covered with snow that is stained grey by fire smoke.